ACADEMIC (EXTENSIVE) READING

 urbanization

-the process by which more and more people leave the countryside to live in cities
+the process by which more and more people leave the countryside to live

 urbanisasi